bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 Technology that enables monitoring of patients outside of conventional clinical settings, such as in the home, using various devices to collect medical and health data.

+A crucial part of telemedicine is video consultations with physicians.
+Delve into a subject of [choosing the right video conferencing tool for healthcare](/blog/telehealth-video-conferencing-software/).

 ### Mental Health Tech

 Digital solutions aimed at improving mental health, such as: